 The Accept request header falls into a content negotiation category, and its purpose is to notify the web server on what type of data format can be returned to the client.

 It’s as simple as it sounds, but a common hiccup with web scraping is overlooking or forgetting to configure the request header accordingly to the web server’s accepted format.
-If the Accept request header is configured suitably, it will result in a more organic communication between the client and the server, and consequently, decrease web scraper’s chances of getting blocked.
+If the Accept request header is configured suitably, it will result in more organic communication between the client and the server, and consequently, decrease the web scraper’s chances of getting blocked.

 The Referer request header provides the previous web page’s address before the request is sent to the web server.

 It might seem that the Referer request header has very little impact when it comes to blocking the scraping process, when in fact, it actually does.
 Think of a random organic user’s internet usage patterns.
 This user is quite likely surfing the mighty internet and losing track of hours in a day.
-Hence, if you want to portray the web scraper’s traffic to seem more organic, simply specify a random website before starting web scraping session.
+Hence, if you want to portray the web scraper’s traffic to seem more organic, simply specify a random website before starting a web scraping session.

 The key is not to jump the gun and instead take this rather straightforward step.
 Hence, remember to always set up the Referer request header, and boost your chances of slipping under anti-scraping measures implemented by web servers.

-With the list of common HTTP request headers provided in this article, now you know which HTTP headers for web scraping to configure, and by doing so, it will allow increasing your web scraper’s chances of the successful and efficient data extraction operation.
+With the list of common HTTP request headers provided in this article, now you know which web scraping headers to configure, and by doing so, it will allow increasing your web scraper’s chances of a successful and efficient data extraction operation.